swmitra/html-designer/README.md

 For queries and discussions, please contact: swagatammitra@gmail.com

+Moreover any contribution towards stabilization or new feature addition is most welcome

 ----
 TODO
 ----

 * Stabilization of split view fetaure
-* Undo Redo from design context ( as of now have switch to code view to do the same )
+* Undo Redo from design context ( as of now switch to code view to do the same )
 * Media query support
+* Pseudo element illustration
 * Revamp of Transform control with 3D support